jonnor/ESC-CNN-microcontroller/report/report.md

 \end{figure}

 Each layer consists of a number of neurons.
-The neurons of one layer is connected to each of the neurons in the preceeding layer.
+The neurons of one layer is connected to each of the neurons in the preceding layer.
 This type of layer is therefore known as a fully-connected layer.
 The input to the network is a 1-dimensional vector.
-If the data is multi-dimensional (like an image) is to be used, it must be flattened to a 1D vector.
+If the data is multi-dimensional (like an image) is to be used, it must be flattened to a 1-D vector.

 Each neuron computes its output as a weighted sum of the inputs, offset by a bias and followed by an activation function $f$,